 Student Parking: Students are required to park in the center area parking.
 Parking in front of any building from 8 AM to 6 PM in the complex is prohibited.
 These spots are reserved for customers of other businesses in the complex.
-Loud music or sports activities are also forbidden-no overnight parking.
+Loud music or sports activities are also forbidden.